cealia/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 1. Link to the folder of a ROS package that contains a publisher and a subscriber
 2. List 5 questions you have about ROS following the tutorial, answers you have found and things you still don't get
+* Is ROS an OS?
+I found the name a bit baffling.
+I found out that ROS is not an OS.
+Instead, it is a middleware suite.
+It is responsible for managing communication between programmes.
+* Can two nodes have the same name?
+No, two nodes cannot have the same name.
+* Should ROS nodes be on the same system?
+No, nodes in ROS do not have to be on the same system.
+They could be on different computers, Arduinos, and laptops.
+* What is the use of ROS topic?
+What is the purpose of topic?
+Is it just a name?
+* How can ros node be applied on different devices?
+What protocal does it use for low-level communication?

 3. Feedback on the bootcamp: What was easy and what was difficult to understand?
+In general, it is very easy to understand.
+I spent some time understanding the node, message, topic structure of ROS.
+Things become clearer when we know that the core functionality of ROS is simply communicating.